KDR9MGR/digital-payments/functions/DEPLOYMENT_GUIDE.md

 # Firebase Subscription Backend Deployment Guide

-This guide will help you deploy the comprehensive Firebase subscription backend system with Google Play, Apple App Store, and Moov payment integrations.
+This guide will help you deploy the comprehensive Firebase subscription backend system with Google Play and Apple App Store integrations.

 ## Prerequisites